The Simple Moving Average Indicator Guide

 In the image below, a 50-period SMA indicator on an hourly chart of the GBPUSD currency pair is displayed as an example:

 Depicted: Admirals MetaTrader 5 – GBPUSD H1 Chart.
 Date Range: 8 July 2021 – 26 July 2021.
 Date Captured: 26 July 2021.
 Past performance is not a reliable indicator of future results.

 What Does the Simple Moving Average Tell Us?

 Primarily, the SMA indicator allows traders to see beyond short-term price fluctuations and thereby perceive the underlying trends of the market more clearly.

 Notice in the GBPUSD chart shown above how the SMA indicator smooths out the market movement.
 This allows traders to see more clearly the overall trend of the market than simply looking at price alone.

 Here, we have a couple of key points for how to trade with the SMA indicator:

-- First, we can use price crossing above the moving average, as an entry signal to buy
+- We can use the price crossing above or below the simple moving average as an entry signal to buy or sell respectively

-- Second, the price remaining above the moving average is confirmation of an uptrend
+- The price remaining above or below the moving average is confirmation of an uptrend or downtrend respectively

 Simple Moving Average vs Exponential Moving Average